PaulStewart-Tech/HP-OfficeJet-200-Network-home-Deployment/README.md

 * AC vs DC troubleshooting
 * Mobile device support
 * Replacement part determination

-This is more impressive than basic Wi-Fi setup.

----

-# Update Your README Section

-Add this:

 ---

 ## ⚠ Incident: Printer Powers Off When Unplugged